The Books They Don't Want You to Read

 In 107 Days, Vice President Kamala Harris gives us a front-row seat to one of the most turbulent moments in modern U.S. politics.
 This isn't just a political memoir - it's a powerful story of a Black woman holding ground, making history, and refusing to be silenced.

-Pre-order your copy through our Amazon Afiliate link
+Order your copy through our Amazon Afiliate link

 dEAR mARTIN